DianaAvram/Mesh-Network/README.md

 1. One is running the Mesh on the Thingy:52 devices - you may see it [below](#here "Goto Documentation on how to successfully run examples on Thingy:52 devices")
 2. The other part is focused on having the Mesh on the nRF52840 -   [here ](#here "Goto Documentation on how to successfully run examples on Thingy:52 devices") it is

-Documentation on how to successfully run examples on Thingy:52 devices<a name="TOP"></a>
+1.Documentation on how to successfully run examples on Thingy:52 devices<a name="TOP"></a>
 ===================
 Here is an explanation on how to load the provided code on the Thingy devices.
 ## Hardware needed ##